-Many people choose to hire a landscaper or gardener to maintain their landscape.
-Whether it's a full service company with responsibility for maintaining the plants and the sprinkler system, or whether it's someone that simply mows, rakes, and sets the irrigation timer, you pay them to keep your landscape healthy and attractive.
-You also pay the water bill, so you know that in our Mediterranean climate most landscape plants rely on a fair amount of summertime irrigation to thrive, especially if your landscape includes turf grass.
+Many people hire a landscaper or gardener to maintain their landscape.
+And whether it's a full service company with responsibility for maintaining the plants and the sprinkler system, or someone that simply mows, rakes, and sets the irrigation timer, you pay them to keep your landscape healthy and attractive.
+You also pay the water bill, so you know in our Mediterranean climate that some landscape plants require a fair amount of summertime irrigation to thrive, especially if your landscape includes turf grass.

-So how can you trust that the person you want to hire will be wise about your water and not just about your plants?
-One of the best ways is to look for a local QWEL Certified Landscaper.
-Visit the QWEL website to view a list of program graduates in our area.
+How can you trust that the person you want to hire will be wise about your water and not just about your plants?
+One of the best ways is to look for a local QWEL Certified Professional.
+Visit the QWEL website to find QWEL Pros in our area.

 If you already have a reliable gardener or landscaper, but you're concerned about high irrigation water use, talk to them about it.
 Tell them that you want them to take part in the local QWEL education program.
 If it's a larger company with many employees, talk to the owner and ask that front line employees get the training you want them to have.
 Upcoming classes are available in both Spanish and English.
 Here's a straightforward training request slip that you can give them with their next payment.

 Questions for the Landscaper